gojek/clickstream-web/docs/reference/options.md

 ## **crypto**

-Web crypto module instance, which is different for browser and node runtimes, you would need to provide node’s web crypto module during initialisation if you are using the SDK in node runtimes.
+Web crypto module instance, which is different for browser and node runtimes, you would need to provide node’s web crypto module during initialization if you are using the SDK in node runtimes.

 **Type -** Object